simct/test/review-μ-Transfer_experiment.md

 ## Ablation Experiment

 ### Setup & objective
 The objective of these experiments is to examine how various methods that can enhance performance affect the actual transfer of learning rates from smaller width models to larger models with µP and their impact on performance in reality.
-While the existing µP aimed at transferring initialization and learning rates, this experiment focuses on the learning rate, an important hyperparameter in large transformer models. <br/>
+While the existing µP aimed at transferring initialization and learning rates, this experiment focused on the learning rate, an important hyperparameter in large transformer models. <br/>
-The experiments are implemented using Jax/Flax on TPU V3, and the optimal learning rate is determined by measuring the validation loss.
+The experiments were implemented using Jax/Flax on TPU V3, and the optimal learning rate was determined by measuring the validation loss.
 Models with widths of $M$ = {128, 512, 2048} have parameters ranging from 4.7M to 1.2B, with the depth fixed at L = 24.
 The reason for focusing solely on width and not depth is that in the case of depthwise µP, only one linear layer is used per residual block, whereas transformers use at least two layers.
 So, in this experiment, width is the main change to control the # of parameters.<br/>

 ### baseline & Summary